• Revenue Memo

 Strengths: Messenger is tightly integrated with Facebook, giving it strong brand recognition and immediate access to a massive user base.
 Its integration with Meta’s advertising and business tools makes it an attractive platform for marketers and small businesses.

 Weaknesses: Engagement has declined among younger users, many of whom have migrated to other platforms.
-Messenger has also faced criticism over its delayed rollout of end-to-end encryption that is not yet enabled by default for all conversations.
+Messenger has also faced criticism over its delayed rollout of end-to-end encryption, which is not yet enabled by default for all conversations.

-Market position: Messenger maintains around 1 billion monthly active users, with core user bases in the United States and various emerging markets.
+Market position: Messenger maintains over 1 billion monthly active users, with users in various countries.

 Recent moves: Meta is actively working toward rolling out full end-to-end encryption across Messenger by default.
 This move aims to better align Messenger with WhatsApp’s privacy standards and improve user trust amid growing global scrutiny of data privacy.